Khoja Mosque

 The Khoja Mosque is a mosque in Nairobi, Kenya.
+It is located along the River Road and Moi Avenue junction at the edge of central business district.

 History

 The mosque was built by the Isma'ilism community led by Aga Khan.
-The construction was completed on January 14, 1922.
+The construction was completed on 14 January 1922.
 The building was then later declared a national monument by National Museums of Kenya.

 Architecture

 The mosque was constructed with Victorian architecture style.
 It is housed in a three-story building.